kkatano/yurei/README.md

 ## Lisence

-Yurei is provided under the MIT License.
+Yurei is released under the MIT License.

 ## Credits